jaiarobotics/jaiabot/src/doc/markdown/page12_web_api.md

 #### Description

-This endpoint will send a activate command to all bots that are currently connected to the hub.
+This endpoint will send an activate command to all bots that are currently connected to the hub.

 #### Example Python Script